petrakol/blockxpand-icp/README.md

   absolute path
 - Optional **reward claiming** via `claim_all_rewards` behind the `claim` feature flag
+- Calls to `claim_all_rewards` verify the caller matches the principal and can optionally allow trusted wallets via the `CLAIM_WALLETS` environment variable
 - All DEX adapters now fetch **concurrently** via `join_all` for minimal latency
 - The `get_holdings` query runs ledger, neuron, and DEX fetchers concurrently for the quickest possible response